Supernova (2000 film): Development

 The film was originally pitched by William Malone in 1990 as Dead Star.
 Malone envisioned it as a modestly budgeted film which would cost around $5–6 million and be like "Dead Calm in space".

 The original script was about a space expedition that discovers artifacts from an alien civilization and brings them back to Earth; one of the artifacts unleashes an evil force.
 Malone and producer Ash R Shah asked H. R. Giger to produce some conceptual sketches to help promote the script.

-MGM bought the project and a series of writers were put on the script, including David Campbell Wilson, Daniel Chuba, Cathy Rabin and Thomas Wheeler.
+Metro-Goldwyn-Mayer (MGM) bought the project and a series of writers were put on the script, including David Campbell Wilson, Daniel Chuba, Cathy Rabin and Thomas Wheeler.
 By 1997 the story had changed to be about a deep space medical ship called the Nova which answers a distress signal and finds an aging cargo vessel about to be sucked into a black hole.
 The sole survivor of the sinking ship comes on board the Nova.

 Australian Geoffrey Wright was originally attached to direct but left the project two months before principal photography was to begin due to "creative differences."
 Apparently, he had an idea about shooting the entire film in zero gravity, but MGM disagreed.
 Vincent D'Onofrio was originally cast as the computer tech but when Wright was fired, D'Onofrio also walked out.
 James Spader was cast in the lead.

 Wright was replaced by Jack Sholder.
-However, MGM head Frank Mancuso was reluctant to use him.
-James Spader campaigned for Walter Hill, who had written and produced the three Alien films.
+However, MGM head Frank Mancuso Sr. was reluctant to use him.
+Spader campaigned for Walter Hill, who had written and produced the three Alien films.
 Hill says he "was interested in doing a science fiction thing"; he thought the script "had fixable problems" and he wanted to work with James Spader.

-MGM were worried that the Screen Actors Guild would strike that summer.
+MGM were worried that the Screen Actors Guild would strike that summer (which ended up being averted).
 They did not delay the April 1998 start date, which left Hill only weeks to organize the production.
 He spent much of that time reworking the script, not knowing that the president of United Artists (Lindsay Doran) was very attached to the script.

 "Walter's vision of the film was different from the studio's.
 It's a shame that couldn't be resolved during production," screenwriter David Wilson said.